metabase/metabase/docs/users-guide/13-sql-parameters.md

 Date fields will either have a simple date filter (for Date variables) or a dynamic date picker (for Field Filters mapped to a date field).

-If you want to change the filter widget for a particular field, you'll need to ask an Admin to [update that field][filtering-on-this-field] in the data model and set the desired "Filtering on this field" option.
+If you want to change the filter widget for a particular field, you'll need to ask an Admin to update that field in [the data model](../data-modeling/metadata-editing.md) and set the desired "Filtering on this field" option.

 ### Filter widget with plain input box